gibbonsja/Meanderings/nial/nobj/index.md

 This will look up the method name to get the function cast and then apply the cast to the arguments *[obj,args]*.

+For cleaner looking code you can use currying e.g. if you have a method with the name "describe in an object then can write

+    describe is ("describe _objsend);

+creating a pseudo generic function which can then be used as

+    describe obj args

+for any object.